kanaka/mal/process/guide.md

   * If `ast` is a hash-map: return a new hash-map which consists of key-value pairs where the key is a key from the hash-map and the value is the result of calling `EVAL` on the corresponding value.
+    Depending on the implementation of maps, it may be convenient to also call `EVAL` on keys.
+The result is the same because keys are not affected by evaluation.

 <a name="step3"></a>